 Carleton Community Band Brings Holiday Cheer with Free Christmas Concert

-Date: Friday, 9 December 2024Time: 7:00 PMVenue: St Martin's & St Hilda's ChurchAddress: Fleetwood Road, Carleton, FY6 7NUAdmission: Free - Everyone welcome
+Venue: St Martin's & St Hilda's Church, Fleetwood Road, Carleton, Poulton-le-Fylde, FY6 7NU.

 Carleton Community Band is dedicated to bringing high-quality musical performances to the local community, promoting musical enjoyment and participation.